kyutai-labs/moshivis/README.md

 ```

 Note that if you want to use a `http` connection instead you can:
-  * For the Pytorch backend, add the flag `--ssl False`
+  * For the PyTorch backend, add the flag `--ssl False`
-  * For the MLX backend
+  * For the MLX backend, `http` is the default and `https` can be used with `--ssl certdir` where `certdir` is the directory that contains the certificates.

 Note that when using `https` you  may get warnings from the browser about the site being unsafe.
 When using chrome for instance, you
 can bypass these by selecting "Details" or "Advanced", then "Visit this unsafe
 site" or "Proceed to localhost (unsafe)".